 - Fort Pulaski National Monument entrance will be on the left-hand side of US-80; the entrance is just after a turn in the highway.

-History of Fort Pulaski National Monument
+History of Fort Pulaski National Monument in Savannah

-Interesting Fact: the average thickness of walls at Fort Pulaski National Monument is between five and eleven feet.
+Interesting Fact: The average thickness of walls at Fort Pulaski National Monument is between five and eleven feet.

 Construction of this fort began in 1829 to protect the vital supply chain provided by the Savannah harbor.
 There is no doubt about the strategic significance of the Savannah harbor to the war effort.
 From 1829 to 1847, Fort Pulaski cost the federal government more than $1 million.
 During the construction of Fort Pulaski, 25 million bricks were used, all locally sourced from Savannah.
 Fort Pulaski saw only one major battle between Union and Confederate troops, with the Union winning and holding control until the end of the Civil War.
 General Robert E. Lee believed the fort was impregnable with its thick masonry walls surrounded by wide swaths of salt marsh.